Black Cat (manga): Manga

-It was licensed in English in North America by Viz Media as they first announced at the 2005 San Diego Comic-Con International.
-The first volume released on March 7, 2006 with the final volume released on May 5, 2009.
-Madman Entertainment published Viz's English release in Australia and New Zealand, from September 10, 2008 to June 10, 2009.
-The series was published in Chinese by Tong Li Publishing, in Dutch by Glénat Benelux, in French by Glénat, in German by Carlsen Comics, and in Italian by Star Comics.
+It was licensed in English in North America by Viz Media as they first announced at the 2005 San Diego Comic-Con.
+The first volume released on March 7, 2006, with the final volume released on May 5, 2009.
+Madman Entertainment published Viz's English release in Australia and New Zealand, from September 10, 2008, to June 10, 2009.

 Anime

 A 24-episode animated adaptation of the manga was produced by Shueisha, GDH, Tokyo Broadcasting System (TBS), and Gonzo.
 It is directed by Shin Itagaki, with Shūichi Kōyama handling series composition, Yukiko Akiyama designing the characters and Taku Iwasaki composing the music.
-The series was broadcast on TBS from October 6, 2005 to March 30, 2006.
+The series was broadcast on TBS from October 6, 2005, to March 30, 2006.
 Episode fifteen was not broadcast by TBS, but only included in the DVD release in Japan.
 On its airing on Animax all episodes were broadcast.
-The series was released across twelve Region 2 DVD volumes from December 21, 2005 to November 22, 2006 by GDH.
+The series was released across twelve Region 2 DVD volumes from December 21, 2005, to November 22, 2006, by GDH.
 Each volume was also published by Animate and Movic in Premium Edition which included various extras.
 The DVD volumes were gathered in a limited release DVD box set by Gonzo on April 23, 2008.

-The anime was licensed for an English-language dubbed release by Funimation Entertainment in June 2006.
+The anime was licensed for an English-language dubbed release by Funimation Entertainment (later Crunchyroll, LLC) in June 2006.
 The episodes were later broadcast on the Funimation Channel.
-The series was then released across six Region 1 DVD volumes released between December 19, 2006 and July 24, 2007.
+The series was then released across six Region 1 DVD volumes released between December 19, 2006, and July 24, 2007.
 The DVDs were gathered in a box set and released on March 18, 2008.
 On May 29, 2012, Funimation re-released the box set in a "Super Amazing Value Edition" (S.A.V.E.) edition.
-Madman Entertainment distributed a box set of the series in the PAL region on September 17, 2008, while MVM Films released it on November 15, 2010 in the United Kingdom.
+Madman Entertainment distributed a box set of the series in the PAL region on September 17, 2008, while MVM Films released it on November 15, 2010, in the United Kingdom.

-An anime soundtrack entitled Black Cat Original Soundtrack Nikukyu was released on March 15, 2006 by EMI Music Japan.
+An anime soundtrack entitled Black Cat Original Soundtrack Nikukyu was released on March 15, 2006, by EMI Music Japan.
 It contains the anime's background music that was composed by Taku Iwasaki, and the three pieces of theme music used for the series: the opening theme "Daia no Hana" (ダイアの花) by Yorico, the first ending theme "Namida Boshi" (ナミダボシ) by Puppypet, and the second ending theme "Kutsuzure" (くつずれ) by Ryōji Matsuda.